aistdio/ArtRef/README.md

 Steps to use:

-0. Install python
-1. Run it with "ArtRef Start.bat" or type "python artref.py" in your cmd
+0. Download ArtRef.7z and unzip it
+1. Run the ArtRef.exe
 2. Choose folder
 3. Enter any number for timer (in seconds, for example "30" means that each 30 seconds reference will be changed)
 4. Draw!

+You also can:
+Download artref.py, artref start.bat and run it with "ArtRef Start.bat" or type "python artref.py" in your cmd (in this route installation of python and libraries are required)

 Current problems: